 Elena I cut through Queen's Park and zipped across Avenue.
-Once through the university gates, I veered toward Sidney Smith Hall, then stopped dead.
-I didn't have the class room number.
+Once past the university gates, I veered toward Sidney Smith Hall, then stopped dead.
+I didn't know the classroom number.
 Shit!
 My timetable was in my knapsack, which I'd left in my dorm room, wanting to look professional for Ms. Milken.
-I'd assumed I'd have plenty of time to grab it.
-But my dorm was on the other side of the campus, at least a ten minute walk each way.
+I'd assumed I'd have plenty of time to grab it before class.
+But my dorm was on the other side of the campus, at least a ten-minute walk each way.
 And I had seven minutes to get to class.
-I hurried into University College, found a phone, dialed my room and crossed my fingers.
-Jenny, my roommate, picked up on the fourth ring.
+I hurried into University College to the bank of payphones, dialed my room and crossed my fingers.
+Penny, my roommate, picked up on the fourth ring.
 I directed her to my knapsack and my timetable.
-Now, you'd really think that someone who was in her third year at university would know how to read a timetable.
-But Jenny . . .
-Jenny was a special case.
-Her inability to decipher the paper probably explained why she was still in her dorm room mid-afternoon during the first week of classes.
-That and the fact that she'd told me on our first meeting that she was a night person, and would I mind not turning on any lights or opening the blinds before noon?
+You'd really think that someone in third year would know how to read a timetable.
+Penny's inability to decipher the paper probably explained why she was still in our room mid-afternoon during the first week of classes.
+That and the fact that she'd told me when we'd met that she was a night person, and would I mind not turning on any lights or opening the blinds before noon?
 Why was she even at university?
-Because her parents wanted her there.
-So she'd go, but damned if she was going to let it inconvenience her social life.
-Now if someone had been paying my tuition, I'd have been so happy- I cut the thought short.
+Because her parents wanted her here.
+So she'd come, but damned if she was going to let it inconvenience her social life.
+If someone had been paying my tuition, I'd have been so happy- I cut the thought short.
 Didn't matter.
 With any luck, by end-of-term I'd have enough saved to move into the off-campus apartment two of my friends shared.
 Or so I'd thought, until Ms. Purple Polyester cut my hours.
 Damn it!
-Jenny finally deciphered the schedule enough to give me the room number.
+Penny finally puzzled out the schedule enough to give me the room number.
 I had three minutes to get there.
 "Oh, and the bookstore called," she said.
 "About some job you applied for."
-I blinked.
-"Oh?
-That's great.
+"That's great.
 Do they want-?"
 "I told them you already had one.
 Oh, and tonight?
 Don't lock the door when you go to sleep, okay?
-I had a bitch of a time getting it open when I came in."
+I had a bitch of a time getting it open when I came in last night."
 She hung up.